Skip to main content

 note

-10. You'll may want to change the region details for the cluster too; see config/node/default/deployment/kubernetes/instances/k8s-default.yaml for more.
+You'll likely want to modify the region config variables.
 The name and ping variables are what's used in the GetRegions call in URedwoodClientGameSubsystem.
-At the current time, this may not be super helpful (since Hathora regions are used when using Hathora and ping can be retrieved other ways in Unreal), but it's worth specifying for now.
 Here's an example we use in one of our prod envs:

 region: